joyltonmaciel/mpdo/README.md

 ### The dotEnv Settings

-In the _root_ of the project create a file call _.env_ with the follow contents:
+At the root of the project, create a file called _.env_ with the following content:

 ```
 DB_DRIVER=[pgsql]